natalieagus/50005/docs/Problem Set/11-web.md

 ### Background: Multiple Origins and DNS Overhead

-Modern webpages often include content from **multiple domains** — for example, images from a CDN, analytics scripts from a third-party, and ads from an ad network.
+Modern webpages often include content from **multiple domains**.
+For example, images from a CDN, analytics scripts from a third-party, and ads from an ad network.
 Each of these domains requires a **separate DNS resolution** and typically a **separate HTTPS connection** unless a prior one is cached or reused.

 DNS resolution usually takes **1 RTT**, and HTTPS connection setup (TCP + TLS 1.3) takes **2 RTTs**.
 When objects come from multiple domains, the browser may issue DNS queries and open connections **in parallel**, but each object can only be fetched once its own connection is ready.